Asian shares firm, dollar bruised as Fed hike dashes more hawkish bets

 The dollar index, which measures the greenback against six peers, was at 102.56, having been as firm as 103.63 on Wednesday.

-U.S. Treasuries were not trading because of the holiday in Japan, but also fell overnight.
-The benchmark 10 year yield was last 2.9402 per cent, down from just over 3 per cent.
+US Treasuries were not trading because of the holiday in Japan, but also fell overnight.
+The benchmark 10 year yield was last 2.9402 per cent, down from just more than 3 per cent.

 Oil extended gains on Thursday after the European Union, the world's largest trading bloc, on spelled out plans to phase out imports of Russian oil